Proposed operational code slaughter and dressing – chapter 5 of the red meat code of practice

 Chapter 5 (Slaughter and dressing) of the Red Meat Code of Practice is published.

 - Operational Code: Slaughter and Dressing - Red Meat Code of Practice Chapter 5 [PDF, 552 KB]

 Background to consultation

-MPI is seeking feedback on the revised operational code for slaughter and dressing – chapter 5 of the Red meat code of practice.
+MPI sought feedback on the revised operational code for slaughter and dressing – chapter 5 of the Red meat code of practice.

 The operational code was written to give guidance on the currently agreed way to meet the regulatory requirements of MPI under the Animal Products Act 1999.
 The code is being rewritten to reflect any legislative updates and to transfer to the new requirements and guidance template.

 It is intended that this new chapter will replace the existing Operational code slaughter and dressing red meat.
 The review of chapter 5 of the code of practice has been undertaken by a working group consisting of members from MPI and the red meat sector.